JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 ## 3. Routing / Sends
 This is where things get more complicated and potentially dangerous, but read on, because living dangerously is a lot more fun.
-Routing allows you to send audio from one node to another, potentially constructing complex feedback loops.
+Routing allows you to send audio from one node to another, potentially constructing highly complex feedback loops.

 Holding Shift + LMB and then clicking and dragging from one node to another connects these two nodes via a send.
 By default, the polarity of a send is positive, but double clicking the send arrow can make it negative.